1.1 The Club will be known as Bay Malton Angling Club (BMAC) and will be affiliated with Anglings Governing Body.

 Take a look at the waters that the club has to offer and if you wish to join you will be more than welcome.

 If you are interested in what your committee looks like take a look at the committee profiles.

 The club should work towards a single voice for anglers and provide the opportunity for all to go fishing whilst maintaining a healthy fish population and the right for all to fish without threat or hindrance.

 Bay Malton Angling Club should have a media and communications team, to work in close partnership with all departments of the committee, to ensure that both the members and the general public know what BMAC is doing to promote and safeguard angling.
 The team should be in charge of producing our newsletter or journals.
 Working with local journalists, they should help in the planning and publishing of articles and features which will gain publicity for the club: events, conservation work, and charity work.
 They can help to ‘bite back’ when negative stories appear.

 The perception of the public towards angling is coloured by the publicity that angling can attract.
-Unfortunately a few instances of illegal or boorish behaviour can brand all anglers with the same iron.
+Unfortunately, a few instances of illegal or boorish behavior can brand all anglers with the same iron.
 BMAC should promote the highest standards in angling and related activities and get that action over to others.

 The strength of the club comes from its members.
 All should actively support the club.
 However, there are over four million anglers in this country with many not belonging to a club.
 All anglers should be a member of a club in order to help to protect the activity they enjoy.
 BMAC will encourage every member to strive to recruit at least one new member to the club every year.